 UNICEF COs supported the education sector in a variety of ways throughout the COVID-19 pandemic.
 The support provided by UNICEF was often in response to the expressed needs of MoEs.
 Most forms of support were provided in collaboration with governments or CSO partners.
 Support differed in regard to its sphere of action.
 In Turkey, for example, the CO often took a ‘hands on’ approach, facilitating projects which directly served children and families.
 The BiH CO, in contrast, saw its role more in terms of systems support and the strengthening of policies that would have a long-term influence on the education sector’s emergency resilience.

 This section offers descriptions of five of the approaches that UNICEF COs took in response to the COVID-19 pandemic: continuity of learning, safe school reopening, teacher support, data collection and monitoring, and system-level support.
 A summary of these approaches can be found in the table below.
-The selection of these specific areas of response was informed by the feedback received from regional education advisers on the most important areas of focus for this report at the inception stage, which was consistent with and enabled our light-touch formative approach to the RTA.
+The selection of these specific areas of response was informed by the feedback received from Regional Education Adviser on the most important areas of focus for this report at the inception stage, which was consistent with and enabled our light-touch formative approach to the RTA.
 The following section assesses this response according to the criteria of effectiveness, relevance, adaptability, equity, and inclusion.
 The analysis of effectiveness, relevance, and adaptability considers these in terms of processes implemented and – to the extent possible – achieving quantifiable indicators.

 Table 4: Summary of UNICEF COVID-19 education responses